brandur/sorg/content/fragments/state-of-messaging.md

 ---
-title: The State of Messaging
+title: The state of messaging
 published_at: 2017-01-17T15:33:00Z
 hook: It's 2017, and the state of instant messaging is in worse shape than ever before.